College Factual by our College Data Analytics Team

 17

 University of California - Davis earned the #17 spot in our 2021 rankings.
-Located in the small suburb of Davis, UC Davis is a public college with a fairly large student population.
+Located in the suburb of Davis, UC Davis is a public college with a very large student population.
 As a testament to the quality of education offered at UC Davis, the school also landed the #8 rank in our Best Colleges for Natural Resources Conservation ranking.

 18

 The #18 spot in this year's ranking belongs to Ohio State University - Main Campus.
-Located in the city of Columbus, Ohio State is a public college with a fairly large student population.
+Located in the city of Columbus, Ohio State is a public college with a very large student population.
 In addition to being on our bet for non-traditional students list, Ohio State is in the top 10% of all schools on our Best Colleges for Natural Resources Conservation list.

 Read full report on Natural Resources Conservation at Ohio State University - Main Campus